Try This One Weird Trick for A More Youthful Look in Minutes

 About the author

-Maria Romasco Moore is the author of Ghostographs, an interconnected collection of flash fiction inspired by vintage photographs.
-Her first novel, Some Kind of Animal, will be out August 2020.
-Her stories have appeared or are forthcoming in Lightspeed Magazine, DIAGRAM, Hobart, Interfictions Online, Kaleidotrope, Lady Churchill’s Rosebud Wristlet, and the anthology Women Destroy Science Fiction.
-She is a graduate of the Clarion West Writers Workshop and has an MFA from Southern Illinois University.
-She is also an instructor at Columbus College of Art and Design.
+Mar Romasco-Moore is the author of Ghostographs, an interconnected collection of flash fiction inspired by vintage photographs.
+Their first novel, Some Kind of Animal, will be out August 2020.
+Their stories have appeared or are forthcoming in Lightspeed Magazine, DIAGRAM, Hobart, Interfictions Online, Kaleidotrope, Lady Churchill’s Rosebud Wristlet, and the anthology Women Destroy Science Fiction.
+They are a graduate of the Clarion West Writers Workshop and have an MFA from Southern Illinois University.
+They are also an instructor at Columbus College of Art and Design.